Tempestiine/Cybersecurity/overthewire/bandit/level02-03.md

 ## My Experience

 ### Initial Approach/Struggles
 I couldn't read the file because there were spaces in the filename.
 The `cat` command perceived the filename as separate arguments and parameters when I tried reading `--spaces in this filename--`.
-Additionally, the double dashes at the beginning made the command think it was an option flag.
+Additionally, the double dashes at the beginning made the command think it was a flag.

 ### Solution Process